paazmaya/image-duplicate-remover/README.md

 Underneath [SQLite](https://github.com/mapbox/node-sqlite3) is used for storing any meta information about the files, as sometimes the amount of files to compare is huge.
+It is possible to reuse the resulting database file and skip reading the files, which is the most time consuming part.

 ## Installation